myreceiptt/nota-markdown/archived-oioi/2025/08/iblooming-web3-living.md

 # iBLOOMING Web3 Strategic Execution Plan (Living Document)

 This document serves as the **living strategic execution guide** for iBLOOMING's transition into Web3, combining insights from the meetings on **July 10** and **July 11, 2025**.
-Unlike narrative meeting notes, this document summarizes what must be done, by whom, and why — and evolves over time.
+Unlike narrative meeting notes, this document summarizes what must be done, by whom, and why — and evolves.

 ---